Hall Of Fame

 Hall of Famer: fr.
 Doug MacDonald

-Father Doug MacDonald was a multi-time and defending Canadian champion.
+Father Doug MacDonald was a multi-time Canadian champion and a true ambassador of the Scottish Heavy Events.
 His first participation in the Games came as a dancer but he then realized his love of heavy events.
-Over a stellar 11-year career, he won several titles, including five world championships in the...
+Over a stellar 11-year career, he won several titles,...

 read more